ayumi-cloud/ga4/README.md

 ## Enhancements

-- This plugin has been optimized to work a long side modern browsers that support **back/forward cache** (bfcache) api.
+- This plugin has been optimized to work a long side modern browsers that support the **back/forward cache** (bfcache) api.
 To learn more about bfcache, see these resources:

     [Exploring a back/forward cache for Chrome](https://developers.google.com/web/updates/2019/02/back-forward-cache)